Message from the Chairman

 - Review the Company’s Compliance Procedure in accordance with the Securities and Exchange Act, rules, regulations and other laws relevant to the Company’s business and the resolution of the Board’s meeting.

-- Review the correctness and effectiveness of the information technology system relating to internal control, financial reports, and risk management and suggest updates and improvements as needed.
+- Review the correctness and effectiveness of the information technology system relating to internal control, financial reports, risk management and data & network security together with suggest updates and improvements as needed.

 - Consider connected transactions or those having possible conflict of interest to ensure compliance with all pertinent laws and requirements of the Stock Exchange of Thailand.